cryptopunksnotdead/awesome-cryptopunks-bubble/README.md

 > A [digital pixel] image [sold via an unauthorized token] on your site
 > is infringing on the copyright/intellectual property owned by our company.
 >
-> The original [24×24 8-bit pixel] images [that any 6-year old can redraw "by hand" in minutes],
+> The original [24×24 8-bit pixel] images [that any 6-year old can redraw "by hand" in minutes¹],
 > to which we own exclusive copyrights, can be found at: <https://larvalabs.com/cryptopunks>
 >
 > The unauthorized and infringing ["punk"] copy can be found at: ...